US STOCKS-S&P 500, Dow sink to late-Sept lows on virus woes

 Declining issues outnumbered advancers for a 14-to-1 ratio on the NYSE and for a 6.28-to-1 ratio on the Nasdaq.

-The S&P index recorded no new 52-week highs and seven new lows, while the Nasdaq recorded seven new highs and 106 new lows.
+The S&P index recorded one new 52-week high and eight new lows, while the Nasdaq recorded 15 new highs and 122 new lows.

-(Reporting by Medha Singh and Shivani Kumaresan in Bengaluru; Editing by Anil D'Silva and Arun Koyyur)
+(Reporting by Medha Singh and Shivani Kumaresan in Bengaluru; Additional reporting by Stephen Culp in New York Editing by Anil D'Silva and Arun Koyyur)

 ((Medha.Singh@thomsonreuters.com; within U.S. +1646 223 8780, outside U.S. +91 80 6182 2802; Twitter: https://twitter.com/medhasinghs;))